Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Disp.
 Custom Setting

-I like to enable (check) Framing Guideline, Electronic Level, Histogram, and Live View Highlight Alert.
+I like to enable (check) Framing Guideline, Electronic Level, and Histogram.
 They’re all off by default.

-- The Framing Guideline, as mentioned above, is a very useful compositional tool.
+- The Framing Guideline, as mentioned above, is a handy compositional tool.

-- The Electronic Level is very helpful for landscapes and cityscapes, though it can be distracting and unnecessary when you’ve switched to street photography and environmental portraits.
+- The Electronic Level is beneficial for landscapes and cityscapes, though it can be distracting and unnecessary when you’ve switched to street photography and environmental portraits.

 - The Histogram is an essential exposure tool.
 Learn how to use the histogram in this post.

-- The Live View Highlight Alert isn’t available in all Fujifilm cameras.
-Some people don’t like it, but I prefer having the warning when my exposure settings will make highlight areas appear pure white.
+- You can also enable the Live View Highlight Alert; this isn’t available in all Fujifilm cameras.
+This will warn you when your highlights (bright areas) are overexposed, or pure white.
 Those overexposed areas will flash black & white.